sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 **Step 4**: Again, for each folder above make sure the file tab is active, then highlight that folder (in the TOC), then click the All Descendants button to display the StarTeam files.
 Finally right-click Status: Missing (xxx items) and select Check Out All and click OK.

-**Note**: you don‚Äôt need to set the label since you‚Äôve already configured it in Star Team.
+**Note**: you donít need to set the label since youíve already configured it in Star Team.
 I.e., the Current revision will use the label you set.
-Setting the label (to the same one) won‚Äôt hurt either.
+Setting the label (to the same one) wonít hurt either.

 ##Quick Reference Guide